 Meals: Meals will be provided to each student as part of the program.
-Meals for Colorado Suzuki Institute begin with dinner on Sunday, June 2oth and will continue through breakfast on Saturday, June 26th.
-Breakfast will be provided in each condo.
+Meals for Colorado Suzuki Institute begin with dinner on Sunday and will continue through breakfast on Saturday.
+Breakfast will be a “grab and go” option at The Charter.
 Lunch and dinners will be in various locations around Beaver Creek: Breakfast: 7:00 – 7:45, Lunch: 12:05 PM – 1:30, Dinner: 6:00 – 7:00 PM.

 Money: Students should bring a small amount of spending money.

 Evening Activities: After the nightly musical events are over, there are scheduled activities such as hikes, movies in the teen lounge, and more.
 Be sure to bring the appropriate clothing to enjoy these activities.